- Academic Affairs

 - Government Affairs

 - Human Resource Services

 - Operations and Planning

 - President's Office

 Ebony Nicholson, MSW

-Ebony Nicholson moved to Baltimore three years ago to get her Master of Social Work from the University of Maryland School of Social Work, and she now works as the academic coordinator for Diversity & Inclusion Initiatives in UMB’s Campus Life Services.
-She’s lived in Silver Spring, Washington, D.C., and even Zambia when working with the Peace Corps but now she calls Hollins Market home.
+Ebony Nicholson moved to Baltimore three years ago to get her Master of Social Work degree from the University of Maryland School of Social Work, and she now works as the academic coordinator for diversity and inclusion initiatives in UMB’s Campus Life Services.
+She’s lived in Silver Spring, Md., Washington, D.C., and even Zambia when working with the Peace Corps, but now she calls Hollins Market home.
 She rents a house where she lives with her roommate and two dogs, Jackson and Milo.